 Feed For Older Horses & Ponies in Winter

 It is vital to remember that a horse needs fibre to maintain digestive health and fibre intake should still equate to at least 1.5% of bodyweight; a 500kg horse would therefore require 7.5kg of a fibre-based feed per day.
-When horses can no longer manage long stem forage the next step is to try a short chop hay replacer product, such as Dengie Hi-Fi Senior or Dengie Pure Grass.
+When horses can no longer manage long stem forage the next step is to try a short chop hay replacer such as Dengie Hi-Fi Senior or Dengie Pure Grass.
 These are short chop alternatives to long stem forage and are much easier to chew.
 Simply treat them like a haynet in a bucket.

 Another option for feed for older horses with poor dentition is to soak food to a mash or gruel consistency.
-Adding Dengie’s Alfa-Beet or Pure Grass Pellets to a hay replacer ration is an ideal way of softening it as well as providing extra calories for those horses that need to gain weight.
+Adding Dengie’s Alfa-Beet or Grass Pellets to a hay replacer ration is an ideal way of softening it as well as providing extra calories for those horses that need to gain weight.
 Dengie Alfa-Beet combines alfalfa and unmolassed sugar beet with a convenient 15-minute hot soak or 2 hour cold soak.
-A combination of Alfa-Beet, Pure Grass Pellets and a High Fibre Cube can be the best senior horse feed options or for those who can’t even manage to chew short chop fibres any more.
+A combination of Alfa-Beet, Grass Pellets and a High Fibre Cube/Mash can be the best senior horse feed options for for those who can’t even manage to chew short chop fibres any more.

 Just because a horse is old it does not necessarily mean that they are going to be thin.
 However, if your veteran does start to lose weight it is important to ascertain the reason why and not just to put it down to “old age”.
 Run through a checklist including dental check, vet check and worming check to identify any problems.
 Also check your horse’s diet; in particular, are they eating as much hay as they used to?
 It may be time to consider moving onto a more senior specific or higher energy feed.

 The dietary management of a horse or pony with Pituitary Pars Intermedia Dysfunction (PPID, formerly known as Cushing’s Disease) should be based on a low sugar and starch diet, just as for horses prone to laminitis.
-Unfortunately, one of the main problems associated with the PPID is that horses tend to be more prone to laminitis as a result of the hormonal balance changes.
-This may mean that you may be doing everything right with regard to their diet and yet laminitis still occurs.
+Unfortunately, one of the main problems associated with the PPID is that horses tend to be more prone to laminitis as a result of the hormonal changes.
+This may mean that unfortunately you may be doing everything right with regard to their diet and yet laminitis still occurs.

 Feeding according to weight and dental condition is also an additional consideration for horses and ponies with PPID and laminitis.
 For those that maintain weight easily, a low calorie, low sugar and starch product, like Dengie Hi-Fi Lite or Hi-Fi Molasses Free, is suitable.
 For those that struggle to maintain weight Dengie Alfa-A Oil, Alfa-A Molasses Free and Alfa-Beet are all suitable feeds.